List of VeggieTales characters: Goliath

-Goliath (introduced 1996) is a larger-than-life 8-foot pickle who first appeared as the biblical Goliath figure in "Dave and the Giant Pickle."
+Goliath (introduced 1996) is a larger-than-life eight-foot pickle who first appeared as the biblical Goliath figure in "Dave and the Giant Pickle".
 He talks in a deep and toneless voice, often speaking in short sentences or phrases.
-Most of the other Veggie characters find him quite intimidating, but outside of his acting roles, Goliath is more of a gentle giant in demeanor.
-He later made small cameos in "Josh and the Big Wall!" and "Madame Blueberry."
-After a fifteen-year absence, Goliath made a special appearance in the compilation video "Little Ones Can Do Big Things Too!" in some of the bridging segments on the kitchen countertop.
+Most of the other Veggie characters find him quite intimidating, but outside his acting roles, Goliath is more of a gentle giant in demeanor.
+He later made cameos in "Josh and the Big Wall!" and "Madame Blueberry".
+After a fifteen-year absence, Goliath made a special appearance in the compilation video "Little Ones Can Do Big Things Too" in some of the bridging segments on the kitchen countertop.
 After another seven-year absence, he appeared as a recurring character on The VeggieTales Show.